 My nursing career began in the ER, but I eventually moved to the operating room.
 I had been working as a nurse for ten years when our friends Jeff and Leslie Cohen told Karen and I how they had begun to sell their artwork via the internet.
 Excited by the prospect Karen and I decided to give it a try ourselves, and quickly discovered it was possible.
 The following year was spent working days in the OR, and painting at night and on weekends.
 By the close of that year I had been accepted into my first gallery.
 The income from that gallery, combined with my internet sales had reached a point that I felt confident to take the leap and begin to paint full-time.

-That was thirteen years ago.
-I am currently represented by four fine art galleries in the United States, and my work is in numerous private and corporate collections domestically and abroad.
+That was nearly fifteen years ago.
+I am currently represented by four fine art galleries in the United States, and my work is in numerous private and corporate collections here in the U.S. and abroad.